jbgithub22/jbgithub22/README.md

 # Welcome to My Tech Developer Portfolio
-For projects on Data, Machine Learning, Web Apps and other Tech fields.
+For projects on Data, Machine Learning, Web Apps and other topics.

 ## About Me
 I am a passionate Tech Enthusiast with a background in design and architecture.
 My expertise spans across various facets of data science and engineering, including machine learning, business intelligence, data visualization, and web applications.
 With a strong foundation in SQL, Python, and data pipeline construction, I am dedicated to transforming raw data into actionable insights and impactful solutions.